The Pontryagin Class for Pre-Courant Algebroids: Construction of pre-Courant algebroids

-\end{pro} \pf Using the properties of pair $(\nabla,\beta)$, it is easy to verify the operator $\circ$ defined above satisfies Axioms (i), (ii) and (iii) in the definition of a pre-Courant algebroid.
-It is known that one can construct Courant algebroids from the coisotropic actions \cite{DLB}.
+It is known that one can construct Courant algebroids from coisotropic actions \cite{DLB}.
 In the following, we will define twisted actions, and construct pre-Courant algebroids by coisotropic twisted actions.
 First, let we recall how to construct Courant algebroids from coisotropic actions in the language of Proposition \ref{pro:construct}.